fbmoose48/dwm/README.md

 # Custom build of dwm - dynamic window manager

-dwmu is an efficient dynamic window manager for X.
+dwm is an efficient dynamic window manager for X.

 ## patches